fakufaku/TokyoTime/README.md

 This project builds on the [BigTime](https://github.com/nseidle/BigTime) project by @nseidle, but the whole board was redesigned from scratch.

+### Parts and footprints

+All the parts can be bought at [Akizuki Denshi](http://www.akizukidenshi.com/) in Akihabara, Tokyo.

+*Warning* I still need to check the footprint for all the parts.

 ### License

 (c) 2011, Robin Scheibler